Our 2025 competition winners

 About the Editors

 Editor and founder Carrie Etter has been writing and publishing for over forty years.
 Her poems, essays, and reviews have appeared in Boston Review, The Guardian, The New Republic, The New Statesman, The Penguin Book of the Prose Poem, The Times Literary Supplement, and many other journals and anthologies internationally.
 Her five collections of poetry include Imagined Sons (Seren, 2014), shortlisted for the Ted Hughes Award for New Work in Poetry, and Grief's Alphabet (Seren, 2024).
 She also edited Infinite Difference: Other Poetries by UK Women Poets (Shearsman, 2010), a TLS Book of the Year, former student Linda Lamus's posthumous collection, A Crater the Size of Calcutta (Mulfran, 2015), and Claire Crowther's Sense and Nonsense: Essays and Interviews (Shearsman, 2024).
-She is Senior Lecturer in Creative Writing at the University of Bristol.
 (Photo credit Clara Langrick)

 Co-poetry editor Kaycee Hill is a mixed-race, working-class poet.
 She was co-winner of the inaugural James Berry Poetry Prize and has published poems in Five Dials and Poetry Review.
 Hot Sauce (Bloodaxe, 2023) is her first collection.